One of my favorite TV shows is a brain-numbing series called The Challenge.

-Unlikely.
 I chose to let Zac and, to a lesser extent, Kim, chew away chunks of my precious independence pie, after all.
 In exchange for what?

-Movement up the y-axis of my life:
+I’ll trade away independence in exchanged for movement up the y-axis of my life:

-So the opposite of growth, shrinkage, may be my biggest fear.
 Better yet, the cause of shrinkage.
-This:

 All three come down to me being terrified of misusing my time and energy.

 This explains why countdown timers give me the heebie-jeebies.

 If I were to see mine and that I had only 13 minutes left before a blind and berserk long-billed curlew dive-bombs through the open window beside me and slams it beak straight into my brain, I’d be like, “F*ck!
 Maybe I shouldn’t have listened to so many Challenge podcast episodes.”